 A new email account needs “warm up” to increase deliverability and establish trust as a valid email account, not a spam account.

 Warming up a new e-mail address, and especially a new domain, is important in order to:

-- To get the best possible deliverability to the Inbox.
+- Get the best possible deliverability to the inbox.

 - Minimize the chance that Google suspends your email account, especially if you have a new Gmail account or new Google Workspace domain with no sending history.

 So do I need to warm up an old email account too?

 Yes.
 If you’re going to use an existing email account for high-volume sends, cold email, email marketing, and/or other mass emails, it’s good to warm it up too.
 That way, you’ll train the email clients to anticipate larger campaigns from you — and that those campaigns belong in people’s inboxes.